calexdiaz143/Not-The-Corona-Virus-team-repo-clone/Challenge1/README.md

 Completely Safe (1) &rarr; Mostly Safe (2) &rarr; Moderately Safe (3) &rarr; Ill advised (4) &rarr; Dangerous (5) &rarr; Extremely Dangerous (6)

-A training-test list of scenarios will be available to you so that you may tune and improve your algorithms over the course of the event.
-You will be given a training data set, a test data set, and a validation data set which does not contain the correct label.
+A training-test list of scenarios will be available to you so that you may tune and improve your algorithmsover the course of the event.
+You will be given a training data set, a test data set which does not contain the correct label.

 <h3> Example Situation: </h3>